schattenklaus/CV/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a PostDoc reseacher SECAI/TU Dresden.
-His research interests include AI explainability methods and their application to condition monitoring.
-He leads the Explainable Artificial Intelligence group at TU Dresden, which develops and evaluates novel AI explainability methods and their impact on human operator performance in condition monitoring tasks.
+My research interests include AI explainability methods and their application to condition monitoring.
+I lead the Explainable Artificial Intelligence group at TU Dresden, which develops and evaluates novel AI explainability methods and studies their impact on human operator performance in condition monitoring tasks.
 {style="text-align: justify;"}